ExpediaGroup/graphql-component/README.md

 ### Encapsulating state

-Typically the best way to make a re-useable component will be to extend `GraphQLComponent`.
+Typically the best way to make a re-useable component with instance data will be to extend `GraphQLComponent`.

 ```javascript
 const GraphQLComponent = require('graphql-component');